OpenAPITools/openapi-generator/samples/client/petstore/php/OpenAPIClient-php/docs/Api/AnotherFakeApi.md

 $apiInstance = new OpenAPI\Client\Api\AnotherFakeApi(
-    // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
+    // If you want use custom http client, pass your client which implements `Psr\Http\Client\ClientInterface`.
-    // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
+    // This is optional, `Psr18ClientDiscovery` will be used to find http client.
+For instance `GuzzleHttp\Client` implements that interface new GuzzleHttp\Client()
 );
 $client = new \OpenAPI\Client\Model\Client(); // \OpenAPI\Client\Model\Client | client model